iamsyedbilal/js-logic-daily/README.md

 - Day 08 ✅ // Write a function and find the largest number of array
 - Day 09 ✅ // Write a function that check Palindrome.
 - Day 10 ✅ // write a function that return the result of given number power.
+- Day 11 ✅ // write a function that count and print the number of Vowels.
 - _...updating daily..._

 ## 🚀 Goal